 Another way to save money on alcohol in Iceland is to swing by Duty-Free Iceland before leaving the airport.

 Duty-Free Iceland offers discounted prices on domestic and international spirits.
 This shop is only located at Keflavík International Airport.

 One more thing, Duty-Free Iceland limits visitors to six units of alcohol.
-To figure out the specifics check out this helpful alcohol allowance calculator.
+To figure out the specifics, check out this helpful alcohol allowance calculator.

-To help you find the best drink deals in Reykjavík, download Appy Hour, a mobile app that lists all the happy hour specials happening throughout Reykjavík.
+To help you find the best drink deals in Reykjavík, download Appy Hour, a mobile app that lists all the local happy hour specials happening throughout Reykjavík.
 Locations are listed based on proximity and price.

 Secondly, water in Iceland is drinkable, and it is never chemically treated and naturally purified through molten rocks.
 You might be surprised to find out that bottled water in Iceland is a waste of money because it’s the same water from the tap.

 Best water bottles for travelers:

 Save money on food in Iceland by shopping for groceries at local grocery stores like Bónus and Krónan.
 Both stores carry a variety of snacks, drinks, and many other items you might need during your stay.
 Avoid grocery stores like 10/11 and Kvosin Supermarket, which are notoriously more expensive.

 13. Cook your own meals